sablier-labs/docs/docs/contracts/v2/reference/05-access-control.md

 title: "Access Control"
 ---

-With the exception of the [admin functions](/docs/concepts/05-governance.md), all functionality in Sablier is related to one or more streams.
+With the exception of the [admin functions](/docs/concepts/05-governance.md), all functionalities in Sablier can only be triggered by users.
+The Protocol Admin has no control over any stream or any part of the protocol.

 This article will provide a comprehensive overview of the actions that can be performed on streams once they are created, as well as the corresponding user permissions for each action.

 :::note

-Every stream has a sender, a recipient, and possibly multiple NFT operators, with the recipient being the owner of the NFT.
+Every stream has a sender and a recipient.
+Recipients can approve third parties to take actions on their behalf.
+An 'unknown' caller is any address outside of sender and recipient.

 :::